amlweems/wiced-history/README.txt

                 .cfg file that matches your hardware debugger (ie. BCM9WCD1EVAL1.cfg for WICED Evaluation Boards)

- * AP mode when running with Wi-Fi Direct is limited to 2 STA clients
+ * For the 43362, AP mode when running with Wi-Fi Direct is limited to 2 STA clients

+ * P2P feature
+     If the board's MAC address is locally administered then it needs to be modified to become a global address or P2P will not initialize.
+     First build the application using the SDK, then find the generated_mac_address.txt file and modify the MAC address.
+     Ex: Change text "macaddr=02:0A:F7:9c:76:f2" to "macaddr=00:0A:F7:9c:76:f2"

 Tools
 ---------------------------------------------------------------------